suarezgenaro/seda/docs/tutorials.rst

 Tutorials
 =========

-Fit atmospheric models to an observed spectrum
+Chi square fit of atmospheric models to an observed spectrum
 ----------------------------------------------

 .. toctree::